Atticus29/population-fragmentation/specs.md

 # Specs

+- [ ] A link to the open source repository is displayed on the first page
 - [x] Instructor enters last name and if that name already exists in the database, a new name with a random numerals appended until it's unique is given
 - [x] Users can see a table of allele counts for each generation
 - [x] User can choose starting total population size